samillamacedo/RemotePLAY/README.md

 2. Connect Arduino to PC/Notebook
 3. On Tolls > Ports select the Arduino port
 4. Run the file RemotePLAY.ino
-5. Open the Serial Monitor and press the buttons on the remote controll
+5. Open the Serial Monitor and press the buttons on the remote control
 6. the code on the Serial Monitor are the buttons id.

 #### Node js